-How to elope in the winter: everything you need to know to have fun and stay warm!
+How to elope in Colorado in the winter: everything you need to know to have fun and stay warm!

-Winter is the hidden gem of seasons to elope.
+Winter is the hidden gem of seasons to elope in Colorado.
 Vendors get booked less quickly, locations are less crowded, and there’s snow!
 Winter elopements in the mountains do require a little bit of extra planning, but by keeping a few simple things in mind, you can have a stress free and magical experience (and stay warm!).

 What to wear at your winter elopement

-In addition to outer layers, base layers can help make a huge difference, especially since wedding attire/dress clothes are not known for being super warm.
+In addition to outer layers, base layers can help make a huge difference.
+Wedding attire/dress clothes are not known for being super warm and base layers add an extra layer of insulation.
 Leggings under a dress (like these,or these) and a merino wool shirt (like Smartwool) under a suit can keep the cold from going right through.

 How to Stay Warm During A Winter Elopement